-We have had many customers call us recently regarding the sale and distribution of Radio Controlled Models such as drones, planes, cars, boats and other motorized devices.
-Many of these inquiries are directly relating to Australian certification for radio controlled models.
+We have had many calls recently about the sale Radio Controlled Models such as drones, planes, cars, boats and other motorized devices.
+Many inquiries are directly relating to Australian certification for radio-controlled models.

-Telecommunications testing is an unlikely requirement for most radio controlled models but always needs to be considered as all 5 aspects of the RCM need to determined as non required or be compliant.
+An unlikely requirement for most radio-controlled models but always needs to be considered as all 5 aspects of the RCM need to determined as non required or be compliant.

 Also, a good reference for more specific regulations of RC toys can be found at the ACMA website: